Nealious/MriSoc-Queen-Edition/README.md

   - C510 Un : lock/unlock the screen (C510 U1 to unlock)
   - C562 En : invert the Extruder (E1 to invert)
   - C810 An Bn Cn Dn En : sets up the toolbar shortcuts A..E to functions 0..n (0 disable that shortcut)
   - C851 Sn [Zn] Mn : Set probe Z feed speed (S) in mm/min, Multiple probing (Mn>1) or disables it (M0), in manual mesh version, Z parameter can be used to set a manual Z-offset.
+- **Note:** This binary was compiled for the Neo model only, it will not work as intended on other Ender-3-V2 models, Installation is done through the same process of updating (format sdcard to fat 32, copy the binary file on the card, insert into printer, and turn on.
+The printer will "update" as normal.
 - **Warning:** The temperature limits and Speed controls have been removed and replaced by user specified limits under the advanced menu.
 If the printer is asked to go to a certain temparature within the user set range it will, regardless of possibility of damage so be careful.